Data Exploration into the cutting-edge technology of Apache Zeppelin

 I’ve also noticed that the job termination isn’t reliable, and sometimes doesn’t work at all or can take a long time.
 It therefore pays to debug the notebooks on small data sets initially, and then gradually increase the data size.
 When a notebook does hang, you can try to terminate the running job using the paragraph controls, go the interpreters page and restart the interpreter(s).
 You can also monitor the progress of Zeppelin Spark jobs from the Instaclustr console via the Spark Web UI and attempt to work out what’s going on/wrong.
 Jobs can also be killed from there.
 This is available from the Instaclustr management console under the Spark tab.
 Click on the worker ID or application ID to get the Spark Web UI.
 More information in our documentation.
 If nothing else works you can also restart the Zeppelin server (by sending a support request to Instaclustr).

-It took me a while to understand interpreters for Zeppelin, the documentation is here.
+It took me a while to understand interpreters for Zeppelin.
 The Interpreter Binding Mode is more relevant, and allows you to run notebooks in either shared, scoped or separate interpreters: